MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_14_EnableSignRiskPolicy.md

 #### Estimated time: 10 minutes

+# RobertS - Passed without issue.
+See the Commit-notes for a question.

 ### Exercise 1 - Enable User risk policy

 #### Task 1 - Configure the policy